MeganTj/megantj.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m a third year PhD student in Computer Science at MIT CSAIL, advised by Professor Paul   Liang and Armando Solar-Lezama.
+I’m a third year PhD student in Computer Science at MIT CSAIL, advised by Professors Paul Liang and Armando Solar-Lezama.
 Previously, I completed my bachelor degree in Computer Science from Caltech where I worked with Professor Yisong Yue.

 I’m grateful to be supported by the NSF Graduate Research Fellowship (GRFP) and the MIT Presidential Fellowship in 2022-2023.